OctopusDeploy/blog/blog/2021-10/javacript-library-users-as-tenants/index.md

 ![process](bundle-tenants-process.gif)

 This is a modified version of the process explained in my [previous post](https://octopus.com/blog/deploying-javascript-library-project-with-octopus).
-If you haven't read that, now would be a good time to follow its instructions, but please omit step 4, because the final step of this tenanted deployment process is different.
+If you haven't read that, this is a good time to follow its instructions, but please omit step 4, because the final step of this tenanted deployment process is different.
 Now you have the basis for a project that uploads a JS bundle, you need to make modifications to enable tenanted deployments.

 ### Require tenants for all deployments of your project